axe-or/web-stuff-or-something/why_I_dont_like_language_package_managers.md

 software.
-This can be mitigated by having better libraries and reducing complexity whenever possible, I won't pretend like you're always able to make things simple, some problems are inherently complex, however, you should *never* make them *more complex*, and most programmers drastically underestimate how much complexity they accidentally add when trying to find "just the right abstraction" for the job.
+This can be mitigated by having better libraries and reducing complexity whenever possible, I won't pretend like you're always able to make things simple, some problems are inherently complex, however, you should *never* make them *more complex*, and most programmers drastically underestimate how much complexity they accidentally add when adding "just one more library" in a project.

-The second reason is the most important one, depenencies which are not dependable, when you simply want to run a a URL router and you get an entire testing framework, ORM, and `is-odd` because the library author could not contain themselves.
+The second reason is the most important one, depenencies which are not dependable, when you simply want to run a a URL router and you get an entire testing framework, ORM, and `is-odd` because the library author could not contain the urge to not write 50 lines of code on his own.
 A good dependency must do its job, do it well, nothing more and nothing less.
 This is distinct from the notion of "code bloat", adding too many dependencies generally causes a software to become bloated, but it's not a necessity, espcially in the JavaScript, Python and Rust ecossystems, some dependencies are so extremely tiny they are not even worthy of being called code bloat.

 ## SemVer is not enough